harelon/GoFastAnalyzer/README.md

 Go fastcall analysis for ida decompiler

 ## Installation
-Put the GoAnalyzer.py in your plugins directory
+Put the GoAnalyzer.py and DecompilerLib dir in your plugins directory

 ## Motivation
-Currently, IDA Pro can't detect new [Go internal abi](https://github.com/golang/go/blob/master/src/cmd/compile/abi-internal.md) which is the new way of calling functions in go since go 1.17
+Currently, IDA Pro can't detect new [Go internal abi](https://github.com/golang/go/blob/master/src/cmd/compile/abi-internal.md) which is the new way of calling functions in go since go 1.17 good enough

 This new calling convention uses registers instead of the stack to pass parameters However ida detects the convention as __golang convention which passes parameters on the stack,